Underwatering

 • Areas in direct sunlight may show stress sooner than shaded areas.

-How to Recover a Lawn that is Showing Symptoms of Heat or Drought Stress
+How to Recover a Lawn from Drought Stress

 • Apply about .4 – .7 inches of water per watering.
 The water amount depends on sun exposure – less water for full shade and more water for full sun areas.